Book Research Interest

 tag LLM Bangla Gender Bias Bangla Religious Bias Ethics Fairness

-Dependency, Deadline and Priority Based Multi‑Queue IoT Task Scheduling in Heterogeneous Systems
+Dependency, Deadline and Priority Aware Multi-Queue Dynamic Task Scheduling Using Heterogeneous Resources in Fog Environment

-Dependency, Deadline and Priority Based Multi‑Queue IoT Task Scheduling in Heterogeneous Systems
+Dependency, Deadline and Priority Aware Multi-Queue Dynamic Task Scheduling Using Heterogeneous Resources in Fog Environment

 Muhammad Ehsanul Kader (BUET)*, Maneesha Rani Saha*, Dr. Rezwana Reaz (Asistant Professor, BUET) (* equal contribution)